-- Agreement of 26 July 1957 which entered into force on 1 March 1958 and was completed by a Protocol of 10 october 1974, relating to the establishment of direct international rail tariffs for the transport of coal and steel in transit through Austria.
+Agreement of 26 July 1957 which entered into force on 1 March to the establishment of direct international rail tariffs for the transport of coal and steel in transit through Austria.

-- Agreement between the EEC and Austria of 30 November 1972 which entered into force on 1 January 1974 and covers Community transit of goods.
+Agreement between the EEC and Austria of 30 November 1972 which of goods.